bolu-atx/boludev.github.io/_drafts/2020-07-02-go-channels-part2.md

 ```
 This version of the `Channel<T>` now allows us to `close()` the channel from either the sender or the receiver.
 If the channel is closed while another thread is waiting via `receive_blocking`, an exception will be thrown.

-Lastly, we need to add a clean-up clause in the destructor:
+Lastly, we need to add a clean-up clause in the destructor.

 ```cpp
     virtual ~Channel() {